faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/asking_if_its_a_cult_is_wrong_question.md

 [^academic_validation]: My approach was guided by discussion with Benjamin Beit-Hallahmi (the academic primarily responsible for rejecting the DIMPAC report).
 A professor of psychology (formerly at Brigahm Young University) who studied the psychology of religion has read the final document and expressed that my approach is valid and consistent with current academic approaches.

+[^exceptions]: Hassan recently (2019) published [one paper](https://www.sciencedirect.com/science/article/abs/pii/S2352552519300118?via%3Dihub), wherein he presents the BITE model in discussion of terrorist cults, and more recently [his dissertation](https://www.proquest.com/docview/2476570146/) which attempts to establish quantitative parameters for the BITE model.
+These publications may be viewed as an *initial engagement* with the scholarly community outside cultic studies rather than an *establishment* or *countenancing* of the BITE model in academia, which may or may not come over time as other scholars engage more with his work.